Manoucher Yektai: Personal life

 Yektai was married to Iranian artist Monir Shahroudy Farmanfarmaian from 1950 to 1953.
 He became a naturalized U.S. citizen in 1959.
 In 1968, he married Helene Kulukundis Yektai, an author and illustrator of children's books.
-They remained married until his death in 2019.
+They remained married until his death in 2019 and had four children.

-Yektai had four children, including Darius Yektai, a painter, and Nico Yektai, a sculptural furniture designer and maker.
-In 2017, Manoucher, Darius, and Nico Yektai were featured in a group exhibition titled Yektai at Guild Hall in East Hampton, New York.
-This exhibition was accompanied by a documentary produced by The Artist Profile Archive, which explored the family's artistic legacy.

 He died at the age of 97 in New York City on November 19, 2019.